-From (Church inCounty To the members of the Georgia Union Assaciation of Free Will Baptist to convene with church in County, Ga., Friday night before the second Sunday in October, 192 1.
+From County To the members of the Georgia Union Assaciation of Free Will Baptist to convene w ith church in County , Ga., Friday night before the second Sunday in October, 192 1.
 Time of meeting Sunday.
 2. Spiritual condition of church 3.
 Served by as pastor.
-We have called as pastor for next year.
-5. We send as delegates, names and post offices follow: 6.
-Received by baptism 8.
-Received on profession of faith 7.
-Received by letter 9.
-Dismissed by letter 12.
-Total membership 12. sion \$ 15.
-Value church \$.
-17. Improvements this year \$ Names of ministers in church and their es \$ 14.
-We send for mis 16.
-Donations \$ Gave pastor \$ 18. r address.
-19. Names of Licentiates in church at nd their address pils in Sunday school 23.
-Expended for literature and other hool 21.
-Number of pu- 22.
-Average attendance educational work \$ 24. ing officers 25.
-Funds raised and expended by Ladies Aid \$ •===== Done by order of Church in Confe erence thisday of 192 Moderator Ga
+5. e have calledas pastor for next year.
+We send as delegates, names and post offices follow: Received by baptism 7.
+Received by letter 8.
+Rec eived on profession of faith 9.
+Dismissed by letter 0.
+Ex pelled 11.
+Died 12.
+Total membership 13.
+W e send for Associational purposes \$ 14.
+We send for mis- Names provements this year \$ Gave pastor \$ 18. of ministers in church and their address.
+19. Na mes of Licentiates in church and their address 20.
+Nı imber of teachers in Sunday school 21.
+Number of pupils in Sunday school 22.
+Average attendance 23.
+E pended for literature and other educational work \$ 24.
+Numb er on roll in Ladies Aid including officers 25.
+Funds raised and expended by Ladies Aid \$ D one by order of Church in Conference thisday of 192 Moderator Ga.
+Clerk Ga.